In a quiet valley in Jerusalem lies a village frozen in time.

 “In 2010, official tenders were issued for Lifta to be divided and [destroyed],” Mr Raffoul said.

 The Coalition to Save Lifta filed an objection to the plans at the Municipal Court of Jerusalem a year later.
 The court threw out the plan and ordered a more detailed survey of the site.

 Meanwhile, the coalition contacted the New York-based World Monument Fund and Lifta was placed on the World Monument Watch list in 2018.

 “The new survey [by the Israeli Land Authority] confirmed that Lifta merits preservation rather than redevelopment,” Mr Raffoul said.

-The coalition is now racing against time to stop a revised renovation plan from coming into effect.
 If the plans, known as Project 6036, go ahead, the last remaining village in West Jerusalem and a symbol of hope for Palestinians seeking a right to return will be destroyed.

 “As an architect promoting cultural sites, I would defend and protect Lifta even if it had been a Jewish village,” said Mr Raffoul.

 In August 2022, according to The Times of Israel, the Jerusalem Municipality and Israel Lands Authority agreed to "rethink" plans to turn Lifta into a boutique hotel, providing relief to activists seeking to preserve the site - for now.

 Yacoub Odeh, 81, and his family were among those who were expelled from their homes in Lifta.
 Today, he leads tours in what has been described as modern-day Pompeii.

 “Lifta in my memory is like a picture with two faces.
 There is the beautiful life that I lived in Lifta before the Nakba,” he told The National.